patrick-willems/PlantDisulfides/README.md

 # ssbond_parse_plants
 Parsing disulfide bonds from AlphaFold2 predictions.
+More information regarding the script is found below.
+The functional annotation for cysteine residues can be downloaded separately for all fifteen plant species in the DATA folder.

 ## Installation and requirements
 Python3 was used to run this scripts, with following required packages: